Background image: How to improve production performance - PPI

 Agility is characterized by the ability to change rapidly from one product to another, while flexibility enables customization or configuration to meet diverse customer demands and complements resiliency in ensuring optimized production processes.

-At its core, PPI revolves around the integration of technology and processes with well-established manufacturing principles.
+At its core, industrial data management revolves around the integration of technology and processes with well-established manufacturing principles.

 Rather than introducing new techniques, PPI focuses on leveraging data effectively to enhance continuous improvement (CI) processes.

-By harnessing principles such as waste reduction and lean principles Kaizen and gemba, in conjunction with digital capabilities, PPI empowers factories to drive exponential impact on operational efficiency.
+By harnessing principles such as waste reduction and lean principles Kaizen and Gemba, in conjunction with digital capabilities, IDM empowers factories to drive exponential impact on operational efficiency.
 Furthermore, the ISA-95 stack (and related frameworks) promote hierarchical organization and seamless data exchange, respectively, highlighting the fusion of digital capabilities and Lean principles in enabling proactive and adaptable production optimization.

 Overall Equipment Effectiveness Revisited